Matej-Chmel/hnsw-mch/data/coords/README.md

 # Coordinates

-This folder is the right place for input data.
+This folder is the right place to put input data into.

 > Note: Datasets are not part of this repository.